 In this overview, Professor Paul Eggleston gives a preview into his team’s research.

-Currently ranked second for student satisfaction in the National Student Survey, teaching quality is extremely important to us.
 Third year undergraduate, Abi Varley and first year undergraduate, Fungai Saunyama, share their thoughts and experiences of the teaching quality, learning facilities and academic support here at Keele.

 Discover the unique ways we are pioneering and embedding environmental practice into the everyday life of our university community.
 From our new student/staff allotments and Sustainability Hub to our interdisciplinary programmes and community engagement, sustainability is truly ingrained within Keele's culture.